vovagorodok/ArduinoBleOTA/doc/ADVANCED.md

 ```

 ## Uploading failure case
-When uploading fails then internal buffer usage turns off.
+When first upload fails then next attempt uploads without buffer.
-Only after reset it turns on.
+Only after reset buffer will be enabled again.